shelld3v/flydns/README.md

 ## What is flydns

 Flydns if a fork from altdns.
 But, I decided to update it in my project, with more advanced techniques.
-This is more than just a recon tool to find subdomains with patterns, it also has other features, but *alterations and permutations* are still one of the important part.
+This is more than just a recon tool to find subdomains with patterns, it also has other features, but *alterations and permutations* are still one of the important parts.

 ## Installation